squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][9]{: .tx-insiders }

 When _section index pages_ are enabled, documents can be directly attached to sections, which is particularly useful for providing overview pages.
-This can be enabled via `mkdocs.yml` with:
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: